JonyBonyy/JonyBird-web/README.md

 + download the BIRD.jsdos from my github reposetory here.

-+ open the link from above ☝️
++ open this link: jonybonyy.github.io/JonyBird-web/

 + than press play and press on the button at the middle, insert the BIRD.jsdos file there and press play.